iterative/dvc.org/content/docs/user-guide/related-technologies.md

 # Comparison with Related Technologies

-DVC combines a number of existing ideas into a single tool, with the goal of bringing best practices from software engineering into the data science field (refer to [What is DVC?](/doc/user-guide/what-is-dvc) for more details).
+DVC combines a number of existing ideas into a single tool, with the goal of bringing best practices from software engineering into the data science field.

 ## Git